Skip to content

 The ring light needs 5V, GND and a signal line to control the colors.

-Use IO not connected internally
+Use IO lines not connected internally

 On the D1 mini board, the GPIO2 labelled D4 is closest to 5V/GND so it would be convenient to use.
 But it is connected to a builtin led.
 Since the LED is not needed, and might shine through the 3d printed case, it is recommended to use a different IO.